Tuesday, April 30, 2024

 Daniels Fourth Beast from the Sea

 The interpretation of Daniel 7 can be a bit perplexing.
 I thought I would attempt a quick and hopefully simple breakdown of Daniels four beasts that rise from the sea.
-It will aid in the interpretation of the beast kingdom in Revelation 13, and 17, and perhaps offer some clarity concerning the rise of this kingdom in the latter days
+It will aid in the interpretation of the beast kingdom in Revelation 13, and 17, and perhaps offer some clarity concerning the fourth kingdom which rises in the latter days, prior to the second coming of Christ Jesus - Yeshua Hamashiach.